ajlamarc/blog/about.md

 urbit: True
 ---

 Learning system design, UI/UX, and Hoon.
-Reach me at `~larryx-woldyr`.
+Reach me at `~larryx-woldyr` or on [Twitter](https://twitter.com/ajlamarc/).

 Want to get on Urbit?
 Courtesy of Tirrel, I am offering one-click hosting and onboarding for your own Urbit planet starting at $15/mo.
 Choose a planet name below: